Skip to content

 None

-Returns: The filename of the uploaded file (useful for idf when uploading flasher_args.json).
+Returns: The filename of the uploaded file.

 Source code in src/wokwi_client/client.py